MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 >
 >***Relevant for**: [AIP unified labeling client and classic client](../faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients).*

+>[!NOTE]
+> To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
+This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
+Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 End-user Office applications and Office services can use the Azure Rights Management service from Azure Information Protection to help protect your organization’s data.
 These Office applications are Word, Excel, PowerPoint, and Outlook.
 The Office services are Exchange and Microsoft SharePoint.
 The Office configurations that support the Azure Rights Management service often use the term **information rights management (IRM)**.

 ## Office applications: Word, Excel, PowerPoint, Outlook
-These applications natively support Azure Rights Management and let users apply protection to a saved document or to an email message to be sent.
-Users can apply [templates](configure-policy-templates.md) to apply the protection.
+These applications support Azure Rights Management built-in, and let users apply protection to a saved document or to an email message to be sent.
+Users can apply templates to apply the protection.
 Or, for Word, Excel, and PowerPoint, users can choose customized settings for access, rights, and usage restrictions.

 For example, users can configure a Word document so that it can be accessed only by people in your organization.
 Or, control whether an Excel spreadsheet can be edited, or restricted to read-only, or prevent it from being printed.
 For time-sensitive files, an expiration time can be configured for when the file can no longer be accessed.
 This configuration can be made directly by users or by applying a protection template.
 For Outlook, users can also choose the **Do Not Forward** option to help prevent data leakage.